 \paragraph{Position Layout} Although we are not aware of position layout work in the compression domain, we find related work in multimodality by considering memory tokens as another modality.
 Due to images being two-dimensional and text being one-dimensional, handling mixed image-text positional layout remains an open question.
 Current mainstream approaches in multimodality flatten 2D images into 1D sequences~\cite{liu2023llava, liu2023improvedllava, fuyu-8b, lu2024deepseekvl, Sun_2024_CVPR}.
-Seeking a more elegant solution, \citet{kexuefm-10040} proposed RoPE-Tie by placing visual and text tokens along the diagonal $(y=x)$ in 2D space.
-Although \citet{kexuefm-10040} does not thoroughly validate their design, as the approach maintains the sequence order between modalities and the internal locality of images and text respectively, our empirical results suggest that the design can results in better performance.
-Qwen2-VL~\cite{Qwen2-VL} adopt similar designs in video domains.
+Seeking a more elegant solution, \citet{kexuefm-10040} proposes RoPE-Tie by placing visual and text tokens along the diagonal $(y=x)$ in 2D space.
+Although \citet{kexuefm-10040} does not thoroughly validate its design, as the approach maintains the sequence order between modalities and the internal locality of images and text respectively, our empirical results suggest that the design can result in better performance.
+Qwen2-VL~\cite{Qwen2-VL} adopts similar designs in video domains.